Skip to content

 Partial Data Loss

-• If some Session data in RUM or a few Logs or Traces are missing, first check if sampleRate < 1 is set in FTRUMConfig, FTLoggerConfig, FTTraceConfig.
+• If data from a specific RUM Session or a few pieces of data from Log or Trace are lost, first check if sampleRate < 1 is set in FTRUMConfig, FTLoggerConfig, or FTTraceConfig.

-• Check the network of the device uploading data and the network and load of the device where datakit is installed.
+• Check the network of the device uploading data, as well as the network and load of the device where datakit is installed.

 • Confirm that FTSdk.shutDown is called correctly.
-This method will release the SDK data processing objects, including cached data.
+This method releases SDK data processing objects, including cached data.

 Resource Data Loss